 Positive Oral Health Aspects of a Paleo Diet

-Vitamin B-12: Thank your lean meats and fish for good numbers in this area.
+- Vitamin B-12: Thank your lean meats and fish for good numbers in this area.
 B Vitamins are essential for healthy gum tissue, and on a Paleo diet you’ll have no problem accumulating the recommended 2.4 micrograms a day.

-Low-Glycemic Carbs: Since you’ll be avoiding all sorts of refined sugars and starchy vegetables on The Paleo Diet, your teeth are going to get a break from the sticky sugars that are the primary cause of teeth decay.
+- Low-Glycemic Carbs: Since you’ll be avoiding all sorts of refined sugars and starchy vegetables on The Paleo Diet, your teeth are going to get a break from the sticky sugars that are a primary cause of teeth decay.
 As we always say, what’s good for your waistline is often good for your teeth.

-Unprocessed Oils, Nuts and Seeds: Healthy fats from olive and sesame oils, avocados, nuts and seeds protect teeth by helping them re-mineralize.
+- Unprocessed Oils, Nuts and Seeds: Healthy fats from olive and sesame oils, avocados, nuts and seeds protect teeth by helping them re-mineralize.
 When it comes to nuts, though, binge eating is a real concern – don’t eat too many if you’re concerned about your fat intake.

 - A Healthy Reliance on Water: The Paleo Diet shuns beverages that are bad for your teeth.
 Nut milks are okay when unsweetened, but water remains the beverage of choice for the majority of Paleos.
 Is water good for your teeth?
 You betcha.
 Swish it around and remove all that junk from your teeth, stimulate saliva flow, and keep that oral cavity properly hydrated!

-Oral Health Concerns with the Paleo Diet
+Oral Health Concerns with The Paleo Diet

-While this isn’t a terrible, many Paleo dieters rely on dried fruit – which give you energy in spades, but are bad for your teeth because they tend to stick.
+- Getting Energy from Sticky Fruit: Since The Paleo Diet avoids grains, and consuming larger volumes of vegetables necessary to get the same amount of energy can prove difficult for most adherents, many opt to get their carb boost from the natural sugars in fruit.
+While this isn’t a terrible, many Paleo dieters rely on dried fruit – which gives you energy in spades, but is bad for your teeth because it tends to stick.
 So, keep a toothbrush and floss handy if you find yourself overdoing it on dried fruit.

-Excessive Fruit Acid: Lots of fresh fruit means lots of fruit acid – and, that’s bad for tooth enamel.
+- Excessive Fruit Acid: Lots of fresh fruit means lots of fruit acid – and, that’s bad for tooth enamel.
 Choose less acidic versions as often as possible, and keep a bottle of water handy to rinse between portions.
 Also, be sure to wait at least 30 minutes after eating before brushing.
 Doing so earlier can drive the acids in your mouth deeper into your teeth.
-Not good!|

-As you can see, the ancient diet of Paleolithic men and women does contain some very solid health benefits.
+As you can see, the ancient diet of Paleolithic men and women does contain health benefits.
 However, it’s not a panacea.
-Do your homework, think smart, eat smart, and consider all of your options!